franciscojavierarceo/ruby-webpage/_posts/2015-03-05-First-Post.md

 ## Things I hope to accomplish in this blog:

-* Write about Machine Learning things I find interesting
+* Write about Machine Learning topics that I find interesting
-* Provide an "economists" introduction to hacking/data science
+* Provide an "economist's" introduction to hacking/data science
 * Provide more clear insight on what some of the fancy machine learning algorithms do.
+* Provide an overview of some simple NLP methods
+* Give my personal opinions about various tools/pieces of software
 * Create cool visualizations of data
 	* Maybe I'll even offer a tutorial
-* Provide an overview of some simple NLP methods
-* Give my personal opinions about various tools/pieces of software

 ---